BlazinBull/Repo_for_Blog_of_VVM/Blog.md

 - [Aniket Desai](https://github.com/MASQUERADE-2005)

 ---
+# What is our project ?
+This project aims to develop a robotic manipulator system capable of recognizing objects from a video input and executing pick-and-place tasks based on spoken commands.

+We will be designing and developing the Intelligent Video Manipulator with Voice Commands, an innovative system that seamlessly integrates video processing and speech recognition technologies.
+Our goal is to enable users to interact with and manipulate video content using spoken commands.

 # What have we done so far?
 ### Courses we completed
 Since last 2 Weeks we went through ample amount of resources.
 Starting with Linear Algebra which is quite important for this project coz in order to build this manipualtor , Understanding of algebra and its meaning Geometrically has played a crucial role till present date.
 Later we studied and implemented ROS2 (Robot Operating System 2) to deal with the Manipulator in real time.

 ### Forward and Inverse Kinematics
-After competing this courses and it's implementation, We started with Forward Kinematics.
+After competing this courses and it's implementation, We started with Forward Kinematics and Subsequently the Inverse.
 The Manipulator has various joints and links.
 To Control a Robot we can control it by Either Providing Joint Angles as input so that its End-effector reaches a particular point in it's Workspace or by providing Coordinates of the tip of the End-effector in Cartesian-Coordinate system.

+The Latter is known as **Inverse Kinematics** and the former is known as **Forward kinematics**.

-We have successfully completed the Forward Kinematics Part of the 4-DOF manipulator which includes DH parameters,Transformation Matrix and the code for the same.
+We have successfully completed the Forward and Inverse Kinematics Script of the 4-DOF manipulator.

 > ![](Assets/F.K.png)